-Language Pre-Session: An optional August intensive language course is offered for fall semester and academic year students.
-One language course is taught over a 4-week period and awards 4 undergraduate credits.
+Language Pre-Session: An optional winter break or summer session intensive language course is offered for fall semester and academic year students.
+One language course is taught over a four-week period and awards 4 undergraduate credits.
 The Ecuador program offers 5th semester language instruction.
 The syllabus focuses on language skill development and daily oral practice.
 Students live with host families, and local excursions are included.

-Semester Program The semester program consists of four courses.
+Semester Program: The semester program consists of four courses.
 All classes are with program participants and are taught by local faculty.
 Through the coursework and the internship, you have the opportunity to discuss the complex nature of development as realized in your MSID country.
-Download the Semester Program course syllabi.

 The Learning Abroad Center is a leader in providing innovative international learning experiences that expand and redefine the world for a diverse population of students, colleagues, and staff.
 The Learning Abroad Center staff and University of Minnesota faculty and staff participate in numerous leadership opportunities and serve on the advisory boards of organizations who provide and/or support education abroad programs.
 Through collaboration and individual attention, the Learning Abroad Center continues to promote empowerment, development, understanding, and responsibility in the global community.